moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_processingplan.md

 #### Products of Bills of Materials

-Products of Bills of Materials are a list of goods / modifications obtained during production.
+Products of Bills of Materials are a list of products/ product variants obtained during production.
 Product Object of a Bill of Materials contains the following fields:

 | Title | Type | Description |